Susan Stewart (poet)

 Susan Stewart (born March 15, 1952) is an American poet and literary critic.
-She is the Avalon Foundation University Professor in the Humanities and Professor of English at Princeton University.
+She is the Avalon Foundation University Professor in the Humanities and Professor of English, emerita, at Princeton University.

+In 2023, she was elected to the American Philosophical Society.

 Life

-Professor Stewart holds degrees from Dickinson College (B.A. in English and Anthropology), the Johns Hopkins University (M.F.A. in Poetics) and the University of Pennsylvania (Ph.D. in Folklore).
+Professor Stewart holds degrees from Dickinson College (B.A. in English and anthropology), the Johns Hopkins University (M.F.A. in poetics) and the University of Pennsylvania (Ph.D. in folklore).

 She teaches the history of poetry, aesthetics, and the philosophy of literature, most recently at Princeton University.

 Her poems have appeared in many journals including: The American Poetry Review, The Paris Review, Poetry, Tri-Quarterly, Gettysburg Review, Harper's, Georgia Review, Ploughshares, and Beloit Poetry Journal.

 In the late 2000s she collaborated with composer James Primosch on a song cycle commissioned by the Chicago Symphony that premiered in the fall of 2009.
 She has served on the judging panel of the Wallace Stevens Award on six occasions.

 In 2005 Professor Stewart was elected a Chancellor of the Academy of American Poets and a member of the American Academy of Arts and Sciences.